 Saved from what?

 Good question.
 You might not feel that there is anything “wrong” with your life or even see the need for “salvation”.
 You could be quite happy with how things are and your life could be ticking along quite nicely.
 All fair points.
 But there is a problem we all face: Death.
-It doesn’t matter who you are – king or pauper – death will eventually come knocking on your door: it could come as the death of a relationship, a relative or a business but ultimately it will come as your own physical death.
-Considering how much time and effort we spend on careers, retirement packages, family, education and so on, it’s quite surprising how little time people spend considering their own end, particularly since it is the only thing on that list that comes with a 100% guarantee of certainty.
+It doesn’t matter who you are – king or pauper – Death will eventually come knocking on your door.
+It could be the death of a relationship, a relative or a business.
+Or it could be your own physical death.
+The problem that we (collectively as mankind and individually as every single person alive on this planet) face is that not only must we face death at some point, but also that we do not know what awaits us on the other life.

-The Bible is clear in its teaching that death is a crossroads at which a judgement will be made of our lives and based on this judgement we will end up in one of two eternal states (there is no option to choose ceasing your existence and fade into black: heaven or hell.
-The choice of which path we take, can only be made this side of death.
+The Bible is clear in its teaching that death is merely a crossroads at which we will set off on one of two eternal paths, but the decision of which path we end up taking, we have to make this side of eternity.
 Think of it like a fork on a motorway with unfamiliar exits that you are approaching at 70mph late at night.
 It’s dark and raining and you’ve not had enough coffee.
 You see the signs telling you its 300, 200, 100 yards to the next exit.
 You strain your eyes looking out into the hazy night against the glare of oncoming traffic and you try to make out what is being said on the overhead road signs.
-Your satnav is bleating in your ear with some contradictory directions you know are wrong because in your hurry to get on the journey you neglected to update the maps with the new road layout after the roadworks were completed (and how you wish right now that you’d done that!).
-One direction will lead to your destination, a warm bed and a good night’s sleep.
-The other is literally the road to hell, with no u-turns and no further exits.
-It’s not a decision you can get wrong.
+Your satnav is bleating in your ear with some contradictory directions you know are wrong because you didn’t update the map software when the prompt came up a few weeks ago (and how you wish right now that you’d done that!).
+However, this exit is like no other you’ve ever taken before.
+Once you commit to either go left or right there is no turning back and there are no further exits.
+This is the last exit on this motorway and one of the roads leads to eternal life and one of them leads to eternal death.
+It’s not a decision you want to get wrong.

 Saved by religion?